-Chinese turnip cake is one of the most popular dishes in dim sum and is a must have Chinese New Year dish.
-Chinese people like to eat "Nian gao" (年糕, Chinese New Year rice cake) during the Chinese New Year.
-Chinese New Year in 2016 will be held on the 7th February (Chinese New Year's Eve, 除夕).
+Chinese turnip cake is one of the most popular dishes in dim sum and is a must-have Lunar New Year dish.
+Chinese people like to eat "Nian gao" (年糕, Lunar New Year rice cake) during Chinese New Year.

-Nian gao is a very important part of Chinese New Year food traditions.
-It’s considered good luck to eat nian gao during the Chinese New Year period.
-Another big tradition during the Chinese New Year is you have to eat foods that have lucky meanings.
+Nian gao is a very important part of Lunar New Year food traditions.
+It’s considered good luck to eat nian gao during the Lunar New Year period.
+Another big tradition during this celebration is eating foods that have lucky meanings.
 The pronunciation of “gao” is associated with another Chinese word “高” which means high, higher, tall, taller, greater, better.
-So eating nian gao has the symbolic meaning of raising oneself taller in each coming year and you will get promoted in your career every year.
+So eating nian gao has the symbolic meaning of raising oneself taller in each coming year, and you will get promoted in your career every year.
 Daikon (turnip or white radish) is the main ingredient we use for this dish.
 Daikon in Taiwanese culture it means “lucky” (好彩頭).

-Nian gao is also known as rice cake.
-There is another Chinese New Year tradition where people will use Nian Gao as an offering to the “kitchen god”(灶神) who is the god who will always report everything about human families to the Jade Emperor.
+Nian gao is also known as "rice cake."
+There is another Lunar New Year tradition where people will use Nian Gao as an offering to the “kitchen god”(灶神) who is the god who will always report everything about human families to the Jade Emperor.
 So people hope by feeding him this delicious dish he will only have good things to say about Jade Emperor(玉皇大帝).
-The nian gao usually related to this tradition is sweet rice cake which I will introduce in my sweet rice cake recipe in my future article.
+The nian gao usually related to this tradition is sweet rice cake.

-The more traditional ingredient for this dish is rice flour but I didn’t use a lot of rice flour as an ingredient for my turnip cake as a I feel too much rice flour will give the dish a really rubbery/chewy texture which I personally don’t like.
-So instead of using large quantities or rice flour I used long grain Thai rice which I soaked in water overnight then processed in a blender along with water until it looks like soy milk.
+The more traditional ingredient for this dish is rice flour but we didn’t use a lot of rice flour as an ingredient for my turnip cake as we feel too much rice flour will give the dish a really rubbery/chewy texture.
+So instead of using large quantities of rice flour, we used long grain Thai rice which we soaked in water overnight then processed in a blender along with water until it looks like soy milk.

 All of the ingredients in this recipe can be purchased easily in either your local regular or Chinese supermarket.
 Turnip cake might sound difficult to make but this dish is actually very easy to make.
-You might also think turnips normally taste awful and my husband really hates turnip but he absolutely loves turnip cake.
-Note that you can store any left over turnip cakes in your freezer until you are ready to eat them.
+You can store any leftover turnip cakes in your freezer until you are ready to eat them.

-- 400g long grain Thai rice (Jasmine rice or any type of long grain white rice would do the trick)
+- 400 grams long-grain Thai rice (jasmine rice or any type of long-grain white rice)

-- 6 dried shitake mushrooms, soften in warm water then drain and chop finely
+- 6 dried shiitake mushrooms, soften in warm water drained, chopped finely

-- 120g pork mince, marinade with 1 ½ tablespoons light soy sauce, 1 teaspoon caster sugar, ½ teaspoon salt, ½ teaspoon five spice powder
+- 120 grams pork, minced, marinated with 1 1/2 tablespoons light soy sauce, 1 teaspoon caster sugar, 1/2 teaspoon salt, 1/2 teaspoon five-spice powder

 - Seasonings for mince garnish: